formlio/forml/docs/workflow/operator.rst

 That is an operator configured with the number of folds, a 1:N *splitter* actor builder and a N:1 *reducer* actor builder.
 To prepend the entire composition scope, it uses the :ref:`Future <topology-future>` nodes to create the virtual *heads* for its segments.
-In each iteration, the ``for`` loop expands the *left* side of the composition producing the branch task graph to be wrapped.
+In each iteration, the ``for`` loop expands the *left* side of the composition scope producing the branch task graph to be wrapped.
 Its *train* and *label* input segments get attached to the relevant splitter ports, while the *apply* segment goes directly to the main apply-mode head node.
 The ``branch.train.prune()`` and ``branch.apply.copy()`` effectively